 One subscription, both webhook families

-Checkout webhooks and the platform event webhooks (follow.new, message.*, purchase.new, subscription.*, tip.new) are
+Checkout webhooks and the platform event webhooks (follow.new, message.*, purchase.new, subscription.*, tip.new) are delivered over the same creator-tenant subscription.
+There is no separate receiver to configure for each family.

-Which events actually reach you depends on how you subscribed (see
+Which events actually reach you depends on how you subscribed (see Configuring checkout webhooks):

 - Zapier: each Zap subscribes to a single trigger, so add one Zap per event you want to act on.

-- API or app: you choose exactly which events to subscribe to, so to receive
+- API or app: you choose exactly which events to subscribe to, so to receive both families include the platform event types and the

 checkout_link.*/payout.paidtypes.
 A subscription only delivers the events it was created with, so one set up for platform events alone won’t start sending checkout events until you add them.